Mi-Jeong

 times of the amplitude are below 100 ns.
 The duration of a shock

-wave is typically below 1-3 micro-seconds ([mu]s) for the positive
+wave is typically below 1-3 micro-seconds ([mu]s) for the

-negative part of a cycle.
+for the negative part of a cycle.

-[0043] "Promoter of a gene" as used herein, refers to a functional
+[0043] "Promoter of a gene" as used herein, refers to a

-[0044] "A protein of the elongator complex," as used herein, means
+[0044] "A protein of the elongator complex," as used herein,

-with the complex.
-Preferentially, the protein has structural
+protein associating with the complex.
+Preferentially, the

-and/or functional homology with one of the proteins ELP1, ELP2,
+protein has structural and/or functional homology with one of

-ELP3, ELP4, ELP5, ELP6 or TOT4/KT112 as described in Saccharomyces
+the proteins ELP1, ELP2, ELP3, ELP4, ELP5, ELP6 or TOT4/KT112 as

-[0045] "seed" The ripened ovule, consisting of the embryo and its
+[0045] "seed" The ripened ovule, consisting of the embryo and

-proper coats.
+its proper coats.

 [0046] "Somatic Embryogenesis" a type of plant tissue culture

-where a piece of a donor plant is excised, cultured ad induced to
+where a piece of a donor plant is excised, cultured ad induced

-form multiple embryos.
+to form multiple embryos.

 [0047] Waves/wave fronts described as being "focused" or "having